mozilla/telemetry-dashboard/README.md

 The main dashboards on [telemetry.mozilla.org](https://telemetry.mozilla.org) consume data from Telemetry's backend using Telemetry.js.

-The dashboards that do not use Telemetry.js generally use [scheduled analysis jobs](https://analysis.telemetry.mozilla.org/) that regularly publish data on S3.
-The source code for these can be found in their respective repositories.

 This repository also contains the **source code for Telemetry.js**.
 The specific files can be found under the `v2/` directory.

 Deploying Telemetry Dashboard